chanhanxiang/jetbot/README.md

 ![SAE3016](https://github.com/chanhanxiang/jetbot/assets/107524953/96b8fd5b-3a94-4647-978a-52722f65a135)

-In this project, the car will be simulated using Jetson Nano Bots and the road that cars are driven on are simulated with a black single lane as the marker that the car would track on.
-The car will be self-driven on the road based on the video stream captured by the front-facing camera on the car.
+This project serves as a basic, simplified demonstration of Self-driving cars or autonomous cars technology.
+Jetson Nano Bots shall be used as a simple mockup for an Autonomous vehicle (AV), and the road that cars are driven on shall be represented as a black single lane as the marker that the car would track on.
+The AV will be self-driven on the road based on the video stream captured by the front-facing camera on the car.

-<h3>Problem statement</h3>

-Problem Articulation:

-We will simulate a self-driving car and develop a deep learning model to detect the lane and map the position of the lane to direction to move (left or right) to keep the car on track of the road.

 The objectives of this project are: